How to Write a Marketing Proposal – 11 Experts Share their Tips

 Brian Robben of Robben Media agrees and states that “Nowadays, people don’t only want to know how you can help them.
 They also, and often more importantly, want to know how good you are and who else you have helped with your marketing expertise.”

-A lot of times, your potential clients will have very little knowledge of marketing and as such, they will be skeptical of the results you’re promising.
+A lot of times, your potential clients will have very little knowledge of marketing and as such, they will be sceptical of the results you’re promising.
 This is especially true when you’re supposed to manage a client’s ad spend and large sums of money are at stake.

 RJ Huebert of HBT Digital solves this problem by doing research in advance and coming up with data to show exactly how much the ad spend will be.
 He shows the client the expected clicks, cost per click, and click-through rate for specific keywords, all based on historical data.
 As he says, “this research shows that I’m being transparent with their marketing budget, and builds trust from the beginning.”